The Astounding, Years-Long Corruption Involving Comey and Mueller

 But basically, going back to the beginning of your question, the shutdown of our intelligence and our capacity to defend our national security started in 08, 09, 10.

-Um it's really hard to get a clearance.
+Look, your years as a Secret Service agent, it's really hard to get a clearance.

 Yeah, that's how I met you the first time at the White House.

-You were in the West Wing, I was coming down the stairs.
+I was coming down the stairs.

-I said, Holy, that's Sean Hannity.
+I said, holy, that's Sean Annity.

-And I said, Hey, and you said you're a great American.
+And I said, hey, and you said, you're a great American.

-That was it, that was how we met.
+That was how we met.

-That was the the example of the case.
+That was the equivalent.

 That's how I feel about the Secret Service.

-I was a listener back then, but I'm glad you're bringing this topic up though about Clapper, because Sean, the problem which Phil kind of hit on a bit too there, Clapper going on TV with the security clearance, and Brennan, who I think is even worse.
+I was a listener back then, but I'm glad you're bringing this topic up, though, about Clapper, because Sean, the problem, which Phil kind of hit on a bit too there, Clapper going on TV with the security clearance and Brennan, who I think is even worse.

 They're both bad, but I think Brennan's even worse than Clapper.

-Some of the stuff he says, accusing Trump of treason, is just insane.
+Some of the stuff he says accusing Trump of treason is just insane.

 But the problem is, Sean, it gives the patina like the appearance there that they have this information and they know something.